BeatSaberCN/Loqolizer/README.md

 # Loqolizer

-Translate your game and mods
+Translate your game and mods.

 Don't forget clone submoudles if you git clone this repop.